tsoernes/skills-mcp/README.md

 ## Repository layout

 - `skills/` — Collection of Claude skills.
 Each skill must contain a `SKILL.md` with YAML frontmatter per the Agent Skills Spec.
+Note: this folder is gitignored by default; the server can optionally git-sync it at startup.
 - `mcp_server.py` — FastMCP server that exposes skill discovery/search/read as MCP tools over stdio.
 - `pyproject.toml` — Project metadata and dependencies (managed via `uv`).